 For Linux VMs -- Linux on Windows Azure-Endorsed Distributions

-For a virtual machine running the Linux operating system, you use a Secure Shell (SSH) client to logon.
-You’ll need to install an SSH client on your computer that you want to use to log on to the virtual machine.
+A virtual machine running the Linux operating system uses a Secure Shell (SSH) client.
+You’ll need to install an SSH client on the computer you’ll use to log on to the virtual machine.
 There are many SSH client programs available.
-The following are possible choices:
+Some choices are:

-On a computer running a Windows operating system, you can use PuTTY.
+For a computer running a Windows operating system, you can use PuTTY.
 For instructions, see the PuTTY Download Page.

 On a computer running a Linux operating system, you might want to use an SSH client such as OpenSSH.
 For more information, see OpenSSH.